MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 **Updates in Teams PowerShell Module version 5.9.0 and later**

-The following updates will be applicable for organizations having TeamsOnly users that use Microsoft Teams PowerShell version 5.9.0 or later in GCC High and DoD environments (note that these changes are already rolled out in commercial environments and will be rolled out in GCC High and DoD environments from new Teams PowerShell Module version 5.9.0 targeted to release on 17th January 2024).
-These updates will be applicable to remaining Teams PowerShell versions from 15th March 2024 in GCC High and DoD environments:
+The following updates are applicable for organizations having TeamsOnly users that use Microsoft Teams PowerShell version 5.9.0 or later in GCC High and DoD environments (note that these changes are already rolled out in commercial environments).
+These updates will be applicable to older Teams PowerShell versions from 15th March 2024 in GCC High and DoD environments:

 _Performance_